pzinemanas/AudioMoth-Firmware-SPL/README.md

 Note that unlike other methods based on the frequency domain, we apply the weighting on the time-domain of the signal.
 See [A_weighting_filter notebook](https://github.com/pzinemanas/AudioMoth-Firmware-SPL/blob/master/notebooks/A_weighting_filter.ipynb) for more details.

+## Flashing this firmware to Audiomoth
+To flash this firmware to the AudioMoth, follow the instructions from the [OpenAcoustic team](https://github.com/OpenAcousticDevices/Flash).

+## Editing this firmware
+To edit this firmware, clone this repository and follow the instructions from the [AudioMoth wiki](https://github.com/OpenAcousticDevices/AudioMoth-Project/wiki/AudioMoth).

-## Organization
+## Organization of the repository

 /src --> includes the C sources of the firmware

-/bin --> includes the firmware compiled ready to [flash](https://github.com/OpenAcousticDevices/Flash) to AudioMoth
+/bin --> includes the compiled firmware ready to [flash](https://github.com/OpenAcousticDevices/Flash) to AudioMoth

 /notebooks --> includes jupyter noteboks with the filter design process, calibration among others.